 With the post-Brexit pound dropping to historic lows, London is no longer as expensive for visitors as it once was.
 However, it still isn’t even close to the cheapest destination to visit in Europe.
 Nevertheless, if you’re smart about where you spend your money, take advantage of discounted and free attractions, and visit the right places, it is surprisingly easy to visit London on a budget.

 Having lived in this incredible city for a couple of years now, I’ve gained some great insight into the cost of travelling to London.
-Therefore, if you’re a budget-conscious traveller who wants to get the most out of your visit to the UK’s capital, then you’ve found the right place.
+Therefore, if you’re a budget-conscious traveller wondering how much is a trip to London and you want to get the most out of your visit to the UK’s capital, then you’ve found the right place.

 London Trip Cost: Accommodation

-This first aspect of any London travel budget that you need to consider is the cost of accommodation as it is likely to take up the biggest percentage of your overall London trip cost.
+This first aspect of any London travel budget that you need to consider is the cost of accommodation as it is likely to take up the biggest percentage of your average cost of a trip to London.
 I am going to be frank here; traditional accommodation options in London can be incredibly expensive.
 This includes even the budget-traveller strongholds of backpacker hostels.

 Let me break it down for you: the average price of a hotel in London lands in at £127 per night, and Central London prices are considerably higher than that.
 And if you want to stay in a hostel dorm in or around Central London (and you don’t really want to be far from the centre because you will inevitably end up spending quite a lot of time on public transport if not), then you can expect to pay at least £30 per night for that privilege.